nadunchanna98/JUNIT-5-Testing-Java-in-IntelliJ-idea/README.md

 # JUNIT-5-Testing-Java-in-IntelliJ-Idea

+ • Instructions are there in the Pdf file

  • Create Maven project in IntelliJ idea.

  • Go to the POM Xml and add the junit dependency